 "Will this rug shed" - it's a question we are often asked, so our team have put together some useful information that will help to explain which rugs shed and why...as well as how to stop your rug from shedding.

-Wool rugs will shed lightly for the first 3-6 months and will become low shed after this time.
+Wool rugs will experience shedding, particularly during the first 3-6 months of its life as it sheds excess fibres from the weaving process.
 Shedding is a completely normal characteristic of wool rugs and does not indicate that a rug is poorly made or low quality.
-In fact, shedding is a natural process that will keep your new rug looking fresher for longer.
+In fact, shedding is a natural process that will keep your new rug looking fresher for longer!

-Synthetic rugs such as polypropylene, acrylic and polyester will shed very little, if at all.
-Viscose is the worst offender of synthetic rugs when it comes to shedding.
+Synthetic rugs such as polypropylene, acrylic and polyester will shed very little, if at all and are a great choice for high traffic areas.

-Polypropylene rugs are the easiest care options.
-One of the many benefits of polypropylene rugs is that they are non-shed and ideal for high traffic areas of the home.
+Polypropylene rugs are non-shed and ideal for high traffic areas of the home.

 How to combat shedding